Pokey8680/a54x-gsi-overlay/README.md

   - If you use KernelSU, you may have to enable the option "Umount modules by default" in the manager settings.
 - Reboot your phone
 - Enjoy!

+# Bugs/Issues
+- The status bar is not bottom aligned on mytja's EvolutionX

 # Source
 To check the source code of the overlay and possibly suggest changes, you can find it at my vendor_hardware_overlay repository, here on GitHub.